whawtho/whawtho.github.io/algorithms.md

 The main enhancement for this milestone involved strengthening the encryption function and the dataflow around it.
 I kept the original XOR algorithm for continuity because the assignment is about enhancing the artifact rather than replacing it with something completely different.
 Instead of switching algorithms, I focused on making the existing logic more reliable, safer, and easier to maintain.

-Below are the key differences between the original artifact and the enhanced version:
+Below are the key differences between the original artifact and the enhanced version, named *CS-499_4-2_Milestone.cpp*:

 **Original version weaknesses:**